 Note: NIH FOAs now include information as to whether the FOA supports clinical trials.
 Here, this is designated by the following abbreviations: CTNA - Clinical Trial Not Allowed; CTR - Clinical Trial Required; CTO - Clinical Trial Optional

-Notice of Intent to Publish an FOA for Point-of-Care Technologies Research Network Centers (U54 CTO) (NOT-EB-22-001) NIBIB
+Notice of Intent to Publish an FOA for Resource Centers for Minority Aging Research (RCMAR) Coordinating Center (U24 CTO) (NOT-AG-22-024) NIA